jspeed-meyers/pcap2map/README.md

 * There are many pre-existing packages that geo-locate IP's but none that extract IP's from a .pcap. pcap2map solves the latter problem
 * pcap2map was written to be cross-platform

+Dependencies:
+* Tshark - point to URL and installation instructions

 ## Installation instructions

 via github: